Guitar Build Process

 Choose nuts (need to be set into tongues)

-and bolts (need to be 60mm long, and possibly trimmed later
+also bolts (need to be 60mm long, and possibly trimmed later)

-That means the holes need to be 6mm diameter
+That means the main holes need to be 6mm diameter

 Use centering jig to drill two holes in backing plate